luttje/alpine-calculations/README.md

 ![GitHub tag (latest by date)](https://img.shields.io/github/v/tag/luttje/alpine-calculations?label=version&style=flat-square)
 ![Build size Brotli](https://img.badgesize.io/luttje/alpine-calculations/master/dist/alpine-calculations.js.svg?compression=gzip&style=flat-square&color=green)

+> [!NOTE]
+> This plugin is a proof-of-concept.
+I have not yet decided if I will continue maintaining this plugin, but I will keep it available
+> for now.
+> AlpineJS can already do all this with `x-model` and `x-effect`, but the main goal for me was to see if I could make the
+> front-end for calculations in FilamentPHP cleaner and more readable.

 ## About

 This plugin adds simple directives that work together to create dynamic calculations that automatically update when values change.